dannyboywoop/ManKalah_AI/README.md

 ## Introduction

 In this project we have produced an AI bot that can play 7,7 ManKalah.
 Our main aims were to produce a bot that would make decisions quickly and have a high rate of success when played against other bots.
+**Note:**All files within the *Project Spec* path, including the game engine, were provided to us at the start of the project.
+This is not our work!

 ## Approach